sewelljohnathan/KaitScript/README.md

 ## Syntax

-The syntax for Kait is modeled off languages like Python, but with typing and bracket scoping for functions and loops
+The syntax for Kait is modeled off languages like Python, but with typing and bracket scoping for functions and loops.

 ### Variable Declaration

-There are two variable types: `num` and `text` (aka string) Declare a variable:
+There are two variable types: `num` and `text` (aka string).
+Declare a variable:
 ```
 num pi = 3.1415